 Who is responsible for the payment of treatment accounts?

-The injured person is technically responsible for treatment expenses incurred prior to claims being settled.
+The injured person is responsible for treatment expenses incurred prior to claims being settled.
 While Allianz has no legal obligation to pay accounts progressively, it does so, on behalf of MAC, providing certain conditions are met.
+One key condition is to comply with the claim notification requirements.
 It is advisable to enquire about the cost of treatment and eligibility for progress payments before agreeing to treatment.

 When may treatment accounts be paid?

 Payment of accounts by Allianz may occur when: